ChaosTheGod00276/1-1-6-CSE-assignment/README.md

 ## Product Backlog / User Story {#product-backlog-/-user-story}

 What big picture product features need to be completed in order to have a successful product.
 Note, in this section you might need to include sketches to better aid in a strangers understanding of the goal of this product.
+To create a succesful product we need to make an app that has a very appealing user story and nice user interface.
+We also need to add at least 4 weapons to our app as well as maybe a last secret weapon with a unique damage output.
+Finally we also need animations that work very well with our app.
 ##

 ##